Marinduque: Commonwealth of the Philippines

 In November 1935, Marinduque became a province of the Commonwealth of the Philippines under Pres.
 Manuel Quezon.
 The Philippine Commonwealth Army was stationed in the province; the general headquarters was active from 1935 to 1942.

 Japanese occupation

 In 1942, during the Second World War, Japanese Imperial forces landed on Marinduque.
 The province was re-annexed to Tayabas, but re-established as an independent province in 1945.

 Second Philippine Republic

-In October 1943, Marinduque became a province of the Second Philippine Republic under Pres.
-Jose Laurel.
+In October 1943, Marinduque became a province of the Second Philippine Republic under President Jose P. Laurel.
 The sovereign, however, was the Japanese emperor.

-In 1945, combined American and Filipino troops liberated the province from Japanese forces, returning the province to the Commonwealth of the Philippines under Pres.
-Sergio Osmeña.
+In 1945, combined American and Filipino troops liberated the province from Japanese forces, returning the province to the Commonwealth of the Philippines under President Sergio Osmeña.
 In addition to the return of the Philippine Commonwealth Army, the Philippine Constabulary was also stationed in the province.
 These were active from 1945 to 1946.

 Third Philippine Republic to present

 Archaeological findings that help inform Marinduque's history are exhibited at the Marinduque Museum in Poblacion at Boac and in foreign museums.
 The artifacts are to be analysed to aid the historiography of the island and the province.